xakaz/react-native-todolist/README.md

 ### What I did

-- I created a safe area view to prevent default device icons overlap with "react-native-safe-area-context"
+- Creation of a safe area view to prevent default device icons overlap with "react-native-safe-area-context"
-- I determined the layout of the components
+- Creation of the layout of the components
-- I used the ScrollView hook from react-native
+- Using the ScrollView hook from react-native
+- Adding list items as button
+- Making them checkable
+- Creation of sorted lists using filter method from Javascript